 Instructions

 - Add in the flour, salt, and egg.
-Fit the stand mixer fitted with a dough hook attachment and mix on low speed to form a thick dough.
+Fit the stand mixer with a dough hook attachment and mix on low speed to form a thick dough.

 - Add in the softened butter, a few cubes at a time, and keep mixing on medium speed for around 10 minutes until the soft dough is smooth and strong and it pulls away cleanly from the sides of the bowl.
 Alternatively, knead by hand for around 10 minutes until it becomes a strong and smooth dough.
 If you need a break, take it.
 The dough responds well to resting time.